04 Oct Wiki Wiki Styled Wedding

 How in the world did you come up with something so atypical—yet apropos—for Charleston?
-It looks like old-school Folly Beach or Isle of Palms to us.
+It looks like an old-school, retro Folly Beach or Isle of Palms wedding to us.

 As they say, once you have the dress everything else just falls into place.
 That’s what happed when our hair and makeup artist from DNa Lab showed me this vintage beaded mini dress.
 It belonged to her grandmother, and Penny asked me how we could create some looks around the style.
 I have always had a love for everything retro and I draw a lot of inspiration from the ‘50s, ‘60s, and ‘70s —the styles that come out of those decades are amazing.

 I had been to Wiki Wiki Sandbar so many times and the ‘50s Hawaiian theme was perfect.
 Also?
 They host events in the Sunset Room where we set up the reception.
 Having great canvas like theirs gave us a head start for colors, textures, and more.